FortechRomania/js-team-showcase/we-train/junior-development-program/full-stack/javascript.md

 Read about [airbnb's styleguide](https://github.com/airbnb/javascript) and the rules they enforce through it.
 Also install the official [fortech styleguide](https://github.com/FortechRomania/eslint-config-fortech) which is inheriting the airbnb one with a few notable changes.
 Make sure you setup your future projects using this eslint config package.

 ### Unit testing
 Test suites ensure that our code is stable as we perform changes or refactor over time.
-Test some of your existing code with mocha following [this tutorial](https://www.sitepoint.com/unit-test-javascript-mocha-chai/).
+[Here] (https://github.com/FortechRomania/js-team-showcase/blob/master/showcase/testing/testing-javascript.md) you can find further details on all the elements of the testing ecosystem.

+Pick your preferred testing framework and write tests for your existing code.
 Make sure you write tests for all the remaining exercises you do.

-[Further reading](https://medium.com/welldone-software/an-overview-of-javascript-testing-in-2018-f68950900bc3) on unit testing and all the elements of the testing ecosystem.
+As a plus, configure coverage reports for your tests to help you visualise which branches and functions are covered by your tests.

 ### Asynchronous Programming
 Learn about the model of execution in JavaScript and the call stack.
 Wrap your head around asynchronous programming with the following resources: